The upgrade project

 - This is your opportunity to review and report issues.

 - You will receive an email that your upgraded website is available for review.
-The email will provide a login link and a link to the issue tracking spreadsheet.

 - Any updates you made during the Phase 1: Copy & Upgrade process will have to be redone on the upgraded website, so please do that now to familiarize yourself with the new editing experience.
 If the changes are too numerous please reach out to the project team at email@example.com to discuss.